hadirkhan10/chisel3-wiki/Chisel3-vs-Chisel2.md

 `chisel3.core.ExplicitCompileOptions.NotStrict` sets them all to false.
 Clients are free to define their own settings for these options.
 Examples may be found in the test [CompileOptionsSpec](https://github.com/ucb-bar/chisel3/blob/master/src/test/scala/chiselTests/CompileOptionsTest.scala)

-## Deprecated Usage

-*  Vec(Reg) should be replaced with Reg(Vec),
-*  type-only vals (no associated data) must be wrapped in a Wire() if they will be the destination of a wiring operation (":=" or " < >"),
-*  masked bit patterns ('b??') should be created using BitPat(), not UInt() or Bits(),
-*  the `clone` method required for parameterized Bundles has been renamed `cloneType`,
-*  the con and alt inputs to a Mux must be type-compatible - both signed or both unsigned,
-*  bulk-connection to a node that has been procedurally assigned-to is illegal,
-*  `!=` is deprecated, use `=/=` instead,
-*  use `SeqMem(...)` instead of `Mem(..., seqRead)`,
-*  use `SeqMem(n:Int, out: => T)` instead of `SeqMem(out: => T, n:Int)`,
-*  use `Mem(n:Int, t:T)` instead of `Mem(out:T, n:Int)`,
-*  use `Vec(n:Int, gen: => T)` instead of `Vec(gen: => T, n:Int)`,
-*  module io's must be wrapped in `IO()`.
-*  The methods `asInput`, `asOutput`, and `flip` should be replaced by the `Input()`, `Output()`, and `Flipped()` object apply methods.

-## Unsupported constructs
-*  `Mem(..., orderedWrites)` is no longer supported,
-*  masked writes are only supported for `Mem[Vec[_]]`,
-*  connections between `UInt` and `SInt` are illegal.
-*  the `Node` class and object no longer exist (the class should have been private in Chisel2)
-*  `printf()` is defined in the Chisel object and produces simulation printf()'s.
-To use the Scala `Predef.printf()`, you need to qualify it with `Predef`.
-*  in Chisel2, bulk-connects `<>` with unconnected source components do not update connections from the unconnected components.
-In Chisel3, bulk-connects strictly adhere to last connection semantics and unconnected OUTPUTs will be connected to INPUTs resulting in the assignment of random values to those inputs.

-## Packaging
-Chisel3 is implemented as several packages.
-The core DSL is differentiated from utility or library classes and objects, testers, and interpreters.
-The prime components of the Chisel3 front end (the DSL and library objects) are:
-* coreMacros - source locators provide Chisel line numbers for `firrtl` detected errors,
-* chiselFrontend - main DSL components,
-* chisel3 - compiler driver, interface packages, compatibility layer.

-Due to the wonders of `sbt`, you need only declare a dependency on the chisel3 package, and the others will be downloaded as required.

-The `firrtl` compiler is distributed as a separate package, and will also be downloaded automatically as required.
-If you choose to integrate the compiler into your own toolchain, you should clone the [firrtl](https://github.com/ucb-bar/firrtl) repo and follow the instructions for installing the `firrtl` compiler.

-The testers in Chisel3 are distributed as a separate package.
-If you intend to use them in your tests, you will either need to clone the [chisel-testers](https://github.com/ucb-bar/chisel-testers) repo or declare a dependency on the published version of the package.
-See the `build.sbt` file in either the [chisel-template](https://github.com/ucb-bar/chisel-template) or [chisel-tutorial](https://github.com/ucb-bar/chisel-tutorial) repos for examples of the latter.

-## Simulation

-Chisel2 was capable of directly generating a `C++` simulation from the Chisel code, or a harness for use with a `vcs` simulation.
-Chisel3 relies on [verilator](http://www.veripool.org/wiki/verilator) to generate the `C++` simulation from the Verilog output of `firrtl`.
-See the [Chisel3 README](https://github.com/ucb-bar/chisel3) for directions on installing `verilator`.

 [Prev(Multiple Clock Domains)]  (Multiple Clock Domains)
 [Next(Acknowledgements)]  (Acknowledgements)